Constructing Decision Trees from Data Streams: Compute the Optimal Split for Regression in Data Streams

 Therefore, we can compute $ L(j_k) $ for all $ j_k \in S $ after the second pass based on the above quantities in $ O(1/\epsilon \cdot \log N) $ time using dynamic programming.
 This completes the proof. \end{proof}

 \paragraph{Multiplicative errror approximation.} We now show how to obtain a factor $1+\epsilon$ approximation algorithm for the regression problem.
-A multiplicative approximation is better if the mean squared error is small.
-It is also interesting from a theoretical perspective.
-However, this comes at a cost of $O(\log N)$ passes and an extra $1/\epsilon$ factor in the memory use.
+A multiplicative approximation is better if the mean squared error is small; however, this comes at a cost of $O(\log N)$ passes and an extra $1/\epsilon$ factor in the memory use.

 The main idea is to guess the squared errors on the left and right sides of the optimal split point and use binary search to find an approximate solution using Lemma \ref{lem:monotonicity}.

 At a high level, the algorithm guesses the left and right squared errors of the optimal split point up to a factor of $(1+\epsilon)$.
 It then uses binary search to find a split point satisfying that guess.
 For a particular guess, the algorithm either finds a feasible split point or correctly determines that the guess is wrong.